meditating daily

 why meditate?

 Meditation is a state of being, a ritual, an art.
 It’s a balance of concentration and surrender.
 It’s the unification of mind-body-soul awareness.
-A consistent meditation practice can help to:
+I enjoy exploring various techniques and philosophies of meditation, and primarily spend my time practicing Kundalini Kriya Yoga, Buddhist Meditation, and Yoga Nidra.

 • Improve sleep